 Building Exits to Poverty

 As people have their basic needs met, many are ready to work their way out of poverty.
 We offer many services that help people exit poverty.
 Children become ready for school and lifelong success through our Head Start/Early Head Start programs.
 Our tax assistance program helps many obtain refunds from the IRS, putting extra money in their pockets.
-Our Senior Companion and Foster Grandparent Programs provide stipends to low-income seniors.
+Our Senior Companion Program provides stipends to low-income seniors.
 We offer a number of services that help people save money, like prescription assistance.
 We provide help so people are better able to manage their money.
 We provide low-cost transit options so people can access jobs.
 And we link people with many other services community wide that help them make their move out of poverty.

 Improving Lives in Our Communities